thomson159/yt-learn-app/README.md

 ### 2.1.
 Appropriate imports

-⚠️ If you want to run the application on real data from yt go to: `./hooks/useFetchVideos.tsx`, `./hooks/useSearchVideos.tsx`, `./hooks/useFetchVideoStats.tsx` and use the appropriate imports.
+⚠️ If you want to run the application on real data from yt or mock data go to: `./hooks/useFetchVideos.tsx`, `./hooks/useSearchVideos.tsx`, `./hooks/useFetchVideoStats.tsx` and use the appropriate imports.

 ### 2.2.
 Add your `YOUTUBE_API_KEY` in `config.ts`